 The Wilderness Hotel is one of the Garden Route’s oldest and best-loved hotels.
 It’s steeped in a grand tradition with old-style charm but features all the required modern facilities.

-The first night will see all riders eat together at the Wilderness Hotel.
+The first night will see the Premier entrant riders eat at the Wilderness Hotel, while the tented package entrants will eat at the Fairy Knowe Hotel.
 It’s only a short 2km drive from Fairy Knowe to Wilderness Hotel, and the luxury tented guys will get their first shuttling experience in the luxurious Volvo XC90s.

 The second stage starts at Fairy Knowe in Wilderness and finishes at the ATKV resort in Hartenbos.
 The tented package sleeps at ATKV while the premier package is housed in the Diaz Hotel and Resort.
 The dinner function for the premier guys will be at Diaz Hotel while the Riviera Hotel will do dinner for the tented guys.